 Once the supervisor is satisfied with the dissertation and convinced of its ability to withstand defense, the candidate may submit their dissertation to the ReDoc office along with required submission forms.
-Dissertations may be submitted at any point in the academic year, but in order to graduate in December, candidates must submit no later than September 1st; in order to graduate in May, candidates must submit no later than February 1st.
+Dissertations may be submitted at any point in the academic year, but in order to graduate in December, candidates must submit no later than the second Monday in September; in order to graduate in May, candidates must submit no later than the first Monday in February.